schwarzlichtbezirk/attractors/README.md

 <a href="http://images.sevstar.net/images/96240766713180008594.jpg" target="_blank"><img src="http://images.sevstar.net/images/96240766713180008594_thumb.png" alt="Clifford #3" /></a>
 <a href="http://images.sevstar.net/images/67101706209135196956.jpg" target="_blank"><img src="http://images.sevstar.net/images/67101706209135196956_thumb.png" alt="Clifford #4" /></a>

-There 2 tools for images rendering: batch-mode tool and param-mode tool.
+There 3 tools for images rendering: dialog-mode tool, batch-mode tool and tool managed by script.
 Compile them at first, and set current directory as for Buddhabrot.
-Param-mode tool lets place individual parameters at command prompt for each rendering.
+Dialog-mode tool lets place individual parameters at command prompt for each rendering.
-Batch-mode tool takes the file `ca_param.txt` with configuration, that includes image parameters and geometry description.
+Batch-mode tool takes the file `cliford.txt` with configuration, that includes image parameters and geometry description.
 Preset provided with sources makes images as above.
 Play with those parameters to get different rendering results.
 You can make as much images as you like by one tool call.
+Tool managed by script takes `cliford.lua` or script placed on command line parameter and execute it.
+This tool provides best possibility to automate rendering.

 ## License